joshualkipper/light-curves/README.md

 # light-curves
- Code to study and export light curves from the TESS space telescope.
+ Code to study and import light curves from the TESS space telescope.